Xomega-Net/Xomega.Docs/docs/framework/blazor/grid.md

 ```

 :::tip
-You may want to **pick an odd number** for the `PagesToShow` value so that the current page would be in the middle when there are more pages to the left and to the right.
+You may want to **pick an odd number** for the `PagesToShow` value so that the current page would be in the middle when there are more pages to the left and the right.
 :::

 ### Localizing pager texts

-The strings that `Pager` component uses to display on the screen or as a tooltip of the navigation buttons are retrieved from the current resources using the following keys.
+The strings that the `Pager` component uses to display on the screen or as a tooltip of the navigation buttons are retrieved from the current resources using the following keys.

 |Name|Value|Comment|
 |-|-|-|